mostafaadawy/mocoinangular/READMI.md

 - for every service we want to allow to our app we have to call apply it through angular services
 - so for our blockchain we have to call instance of our class and create the required functions to it from our class taking ito consideration wrt our block chain [repo](https://github.com/mostafaadawy/block_chain_coin) where main file testing will be done through front end angular
 - adding new component blockchain viewr  by cmd `ng g component pages/blockchain-viewer`
+- adding some packages to json and editing prettier and eslint tsconfig